smzn/Weakly-supervised-assessment-of-team-communication-in-nuclear-emergency-response/README.md

-# Weakly supervised assessment of non-technical skills in nuclear emergency teleconferences
+# Weakly Supervised Assessment of Team Communication in Nuclear Emergency Response: Evidence from the Fukushima Daiichi Teleconference Records

 Code and transcript data for the study of 161 video-conference sessions recorded at the Tokyo Electric Power Company during the Fukushima Daiichi nuclear accident.